CA Articleship in Chennai

 The decision matrix in plain terms:

 • If you have a reputed mid-tier offer (PKC): Evaluate exposure and leave policy first.
-Stipend of ₹8,000–15,000 is an excellent deal.
+A stipend of ₹8,000-15,000 is an excellent deal.

 • If only a small firm is available: Ensure the principal has adequate experience (3+ years), the client base is diverse, and the stipend at minimum covers your commute and study material costs.

-• Don’t chase stipend at the cost of a principal who won’t sign your forms or a firm where you’ll do only data entry for 3 years.
+• Don’t chase stipends at the cost of a principal who won’t sign your forms or a firm where you’ll do only data entry for 3 years.

 FAQ – CA Articleship Stipend in Chennai